 With an acceptance rate of 22%, Emory is one of the most selective schools in the country.
 Good grades and high test scores alone may not be enough to get you into the school, so do your best to submit a stellar application.

 Average Test Scores

 About 57% of students accepted to Emory submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 670 and 740.
 Math scores were between 680 and 780.

 Student to Faculty Ratio

-At Emory, the student to faculty ratio is an excellent 9 to 1.
-That's much better than the national average of 15 to 1.
-This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.
+The student to faculty ratio at Emory is an impressive 9 to 1.
+That's quite good when you compare it to the national average of 15 to 1.
+This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.

 Percent of Full-Time Faculty